DW-Han/Cloud-Computing-QR-Attendance/README.md

 # Cloud Computing
-Application is in qr-code-application folder.
+Application is in qr-attendance-app folder.
 Read markdown to run.